thaliproject/thali/pages/documentation/PresenceProtocolForOpportunisticSynching.md

 __slice(a, b)__ - Returns a sub-set of an array starting at byte a and end at the byte before b

 __+__ - When applied to two arrays it concatenates them together.

+Note that the security of the protocol rests, amongst other things, on us never encrypting the same value for the same peer at the same time.
+In general this guarantee is easy to keep because our code limits how often we update beacons to a time period greater than a millisecond which is our clock accuracy that we use for the expiration value.
+But it's worth keeping in mind our dependence on the expiration value being unique when implementing the protocol.
+If we can't guarantee that then we will need to introduce a nonce that is sent along with the beacons.

 # Processing the pre-amble and beacons
 When a device receives a discovery announcement it has to validate several things.